-High-positioned and loose-fitting lap belts could increase the chance of injury due to sliding under the lap belt during a an accident or other unintended results.
-Keep the lap belt positioned as low on your hip bone as possible.
+High-positioned and loose-fitting lap belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended result.
+Keep the lap belt positioned as low on hips as possible.

-To release the belt, press the bucklerelease button.
+To release the belt, press the buckle-release button.